 Bernard’s work on operas has seen him appointed as a répétiteur on productions in the US, Canada, Italy and Malaysia.
 Currently, Bernard serves as a senior lecturer at the Conservatory of Music at UiTM, Malaysia, and a vocal coach and répétiteur at Kuala Lumpur City Opera.

-Alessandra is an Italian mezzo soprano.
-She studied Classical Singing and Melodramatics at the Benedetto Marcello Conservatory of Music in Venice and the Francesco Venezze Conservatory of Music in Rovigo, where she graduated with merit under the guide of the soprano Gabriella Munari.
+Alessandra is an Italian language coach and mezzo soprano living in the UK.
+She studied Classical Singing at the Conservatorio di Musica Benedetto Marcello in Venice and the Conservatorio Francesco Venezze in Rovigo, Italy, where she graduated with merit.

 Madeleine is a lyric soprano and a singing and yoga teacher.
 As a singer, she is known for her breadth of range and versatility performing opera, oratorio, musical theatre and song.
 Madeleine has a diverse teaching practice that includes preparing students for concerts and stage work, and coaching choral and community singing groups.
 She is a visiting vocal tutor at Morley College, The Actors’ Richmond Centre (ARC), Benslow Music Trust and Dartington International Summer School.
 Madeleine's holistic approach to teaching and coaching is underpinned by her training in yoga.
 As a 400-hr trained yoga teacher, she takes a particular interest in building creative confidence and nurturing authentic voice.
 Greatly influenced by Feldenkrais, Madeleine's practice focuses on developing inner awareness, quality of breath connection and joyful integrity of movement.
 Read more.